 - Clean all the walls and surfaces you plan to paint.
 Wipe the walls down using a soft cloth and a mixture of warm water and trisodium phosphate (TSP).
 Follow the manufacturer’s instructions for the appropriate ratio of TSP-to-water.
 With a separate cloth and fresh water, wipe down the walls again and allow them to dry thoroughly.

 - Borax can serve as an alternative to TSP.
 Combine a 1/4-cup of borax with 5-gallons of cool water.
 Thoroughly wipe down the walls using the mixture and a soft cloth or sponge.
 Rinse the walls with clean water and allow to air-dry.

 - Seal any holes and even out low spots on the wall using putty.
 Sand down high spots.

-- Use tack cloths to remove any dust, dirt or lint left on walls and surfaces from sanding and prep work to ensure a smoother finish.
+- Use tack cloths to remove any dust, dirt or lint left on walls and surfaces from sanding and prep work.
+This will ensure a smoother finish.

-- A scraper tool can remove a popcorn finish from your ceiling, making it easier to repaint and modernizing the room.
+- A scraper tool can remove a popcorn finish from your ceiling.
+A smooth ceiling is easier to repaint and modernizes the room.

 - Once the walls are clean and dry, follow one of the most important painting tips: apply a primer.
-Primer will seal the surface material, ensuring you won’t need extra layers of paint and surface blemishes won’t show through.
+Primer will seal the surface material.
+That way, you won’t need extra layers of paint and any surface blemishes won’t show through.
 A layer of primer will also disguise joints, seams, patches and new drywall.

 - Use an oil-based primer on glossy surfaces.
 Glossy surfaces are great at repelling dirt and stains, but they also repel the next coat of paint.
 Using an oil-based primer acts like double-stick tape on these hard-to-paint glossy surfaces.